xabiibali/Week3_JS_Introduction/README.md

 Assignments are outlined in the `basics.js`, `functions.js`, `arrays.js` and `objects.js` files, please read the instructions carefully for each task and complete it.
 Note that you may have to use your googling skills to research and look things up if you do not have all the information you need to complete the task.

-Howsha lagaa rabo inaa qabato waxay ku jirtaa `basics.js`, `functions.js`, `arrays.js` and `objects.js`.
+<i>Howsha lagaa rabo inaa qabato waxay ku jirtaa `basics.js`, `functions.js`, `arrays.js` and `objects.js`.
 Fadlan si taxadar leh u akhri tilmaamaha halkaas ku xusan.
-Waad isticmaali kartaa Google si aad ooga shaqeyso assignment-ga.
+Waad isticmaali kartaa Google si aad ooga shaqeyso assignment-ga.</i>

 ## Instructions